-Depending on your State, you may need to keep the certification documentation with your car, for example, if you are pulled over by the police.
+Depending on your State or Territory, you may need to keep the certification documentation with your car, for example, if you are pulled over by the police.
 Your local laws may require you to prove to them that your modifications have been approved and certified.

-Map of Specialised Installers in AU and NZ
+Map of Specialist Installers in AU and NZ